tee3/homedir/README.md

 # system

+The system packages are managed by Nix on all systems.
+There is no support for installing system packages on Windows since it has no system package manager and no Nix support.

 Installing system packages should be done as necessary as it updates the system as well as installs system packages added after the initial bootstrap of the system.